iutools/iutools/doc/for-devs/test-plan.md

     - The first script should be the PREFERRED script and the second one should be the other script.
-  - Everything else is displayed in the PREFERRED script, except for:
-    - text that is in English.
+  - Everything else is displayed in the PREFERRED script, except for text that is in English.
-    - Inuktitut text for the bilingual examples (which at the moment are always in latin)
   - In cases where the input word was mis-spelled, there should be a _Standardized spelling_ section at the top showing the correct spelling in PREFERRED/OTHER scripts.
   - There is a decomp displayed (unless the specific scenario expects the word